Amber Specialty Pharmacy Named 2020 Specialty P...

 Medication management is fundamental to living with an epilepsy condition.
 Many children diagnosed with LGS or Dravet syndrome are prescribed multiple medications to manage their seizures.
 It can be helpful to fill all your child’s prescriptions with one pharmacy and develop a relationship with your child’s pharmacist.
 This allows the pharmacist to view your child’s complete drug profile and offer the best advice for medication and side effect management.

-Amber Pharmacy is dedicated to providing personalized service and clinical expertise to children with LGS or Dravet syndrome and their caregivers.
-The Neurology Center of Excellence at Amber Pharmacy helps families manage pediatric epilepsy conditions with medication, education and comprehensive patient support services.
+Amber Specialty Pharmacy is dedicated to providing personalized service and clinical expertise to children with LGS or Dravet syndrome and their caregivers.
+The Neurology Center of Excellence at Amber Specialty Pharmacy helps families manage pediatric epilepsy conditions with medication, education and comprehensive patient support services.